favian-cyril/Local-File-Transfer/README.md

 - Basic GUI for client
 - Create module to check file and simultaneously compare to current MD5SUM.txt and return the update such as insertion or deletion.
 If there is a change then create new MD5SUM.txt
 - Create thread for server to handle input while handling client
+- BUG: compareFileDifference() in md5sum.py cannot handle filename with space because of split function

 DONE:
 - send MD5SUM.txt